orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 7. Monitoring Endpoints:

 A blueprint optionally includes the steps needed to configure common monitoring solutions to setup monitoring for the newly deployed App.
 The blueprint specifies health checks and metrics along with warning & error thresholds for each node.
-In addition the blueprint specifies endpoints into the NuCalm platform where monitoring should feed alerts and other data.
+In addition the blueprint specifies endpoints into the Calm platform where monitoring should feed alerts and other data.

 8. Remediation steps:

-Remediation steps are needed to get the App to a healthy stage after monitoring or NuCalm detects runtime errors or alerts.
+Remediation steps are needed to get the App to a healthy stage after monitoring or Calm detects runtime errors or alerts.
 They are triggered by data from the underlying platform or monitoring endpoints.

 9. Licensing & Monetization:

 A blueprint needs to include machine-readable bits on its licensing restrictions.
-This informs NuCalm if the blueprint is editable or shareable by the consumer.
-NuCalm can hide the actual scripts from the consumer if  so specified.
+This informs Calm if the blueprint is editable or shareable by the consumer.
+Calm can hide the actual scripts from the consumer if  so specified.
 Monetization decides if the blueprint publisher charges a cost for using it.
 See Chargeback.

 10. Policies: